KoBeWi/Godot-Project-Builds/README.md

 ![](Media/MainRoutines.png)

-It shows projects title at the top and is divided in to 4 tabs: Routines, Templates, Tasks and Config.
+It shows projects title at the top and is divided into 4 tabs: Routines, Templates, Tasks and Config.
 They are explained below.

 ### Routines